dami-akinbi/firstProject/README.md

 # firstProject

-Hi, this is bare and basic.
-But it is my sole attempt at the assignment.
+This is basic, but it is my sole attempt at the assignment.

 Kindly watch the demo.mp4 first to have an understanding of the work I have tried to do.